 While unitasker popcorn machines exist (affiliate), it is so easy to make popcorn in a pot right on the stovetop that this is arguably the best option for most people.

-You can make as much or as little popcorn as you want too.
-Let’s get into the process!
+You can make as much or as little as you want too.
+Let’s get into the process for perfect stovetop popcorn!

-Preheat a big pot that has a lid over medium high heat, then spread a teaspoon of ghee or other high heat cooking fat on the bottom with a spatula:
+Preheat a big heavy-bottomed pot or dutch oven that has a lid over medium high heat, then spread a teaspoon of high heat cooking fat on the bottom with a spatula.

 Spreading ghee in pot with purple spatula

-You are intentionally using a really small amount of fat here, otherwise the fat will pool around the pan and the popcorn kernels will have a hard time rolling around (and they’ll burn).
+For best results, we are intentionally using a small amount of fat here, just enough to coat the bottom of the pot.
+Otherwise the hot oil will pool around the sides and the popcorn kernels will have a hard time rolling around (and they’ll burn).

-Add some corn kernels, put the lid on, and start shaking!
+Add a quarter cup of popcorn kernels, put the lid on, and start shaking!

 Adding popcorn kernels to the stainless steel pan